Laddu-xd/my-windows-fastfetch-setup/README.md

 - winget (comes pre-installed on Windows 10/11)
 - Administrator privileges to run `runMe.bat` and `reset.bat`

 ---

+## Trust & Safety

+Don't worry about running these scripts as Administrator — they do not perform any malicious or suspicious activity.
+All they do is copy files to their correct locations, install a font, and set a few registry entries.
+If you're curious enough to worry, feel free to open the `.bat` files in any text editor and verify everything yourself before running.

+---

 ### If this helped you automate all your manual terminal setup, consider giving this repository a star — it helps me and others find it more easily!